December 26, 2025

 - Income stability

-- Short-term investments for emergencies and near-term needs
+- Short-term investments for emergency funds and near-term expenses

 - Long-term investments for retirement and wealth creation

-This balanced strategy helps manage risk while planning for the future.
+This balanced approach helps investors manage risk while preparing for future financial goals.

 Importance of Financial Discipline